EcommEasy/EcommEasy/README.md

-# EcommEasy - A seamless way to get your e-commerce project up nd running.
+# EcommEasy - A seamless way to build your e-commerce application.

 EcommEasy allows you to create production ready E-commerce Application built with React and Node.js.